1300 seeds $2.00

 Gilia tricolor is a native California wildflower.
 It blooms in early summer with lilac and white flowers with contrasting dark eyes.
 The graceful plants have ferny foliage.
 The trumpet-shaped flowers have a sweet chocolate fragrance, and they attract hummingbirds.
 Gilia tricolor has small, delicate flowers.
 Plant it near the front of the border or along the edge of a path where the flowers can be seen up close.
 It can be used as a bulb cover.
 It's nice in containers, and the flowers are good for cutting.
 Gilia tricolor is drought-tolerant and easy to grow.
 It prefers full sun and well-drained soil.
 It self sows on bare soil.
 Also known as Bird's Eyes.

 Sowing Gilia tricolor Seeds

-Sow outdoors in spring.
+Sow gilia seeds outdoors in the spring.
 Sow on the surface.
 Full sun.
-Well-drained soil.